y-dada-dev/y-dada-dev/README.md

 # <img src="gem.gif" alt="💎" width="28" height="28"> ESISBA Drive

-The [ESISBA Google Drive](https://drive.google.com/drive/folders/16ZgJBq1FQ8EODrhYLVY_wBr776jVT4vR?usp=sharing) is a comprehensive collection of academic resources from multiple years, contributed by students.
+The [ESI-SBA Google Drive](https://drive.google.com/drive/folders/16ZgJBq1FQ8EODrhYLVY_wBr776jVT4vR?usp=sharing) is a comprehensive collection of academic resources from multiple years, contributed by students.
 It includes TPs, TDs, exams, and course materials from a variety of subjects.
 While the [TPs](https://github.com/y-dada-dev?tab=repositories&q=esi-sba&type=&language=&sort=name) are hosted on GitHub for collaboration, the Google Drive contains a broader range of documents, including past exams and additional course resources.

 This collection is constantly updated and provides valuable insights for students across different academic years.
 It’s a collaborative effort from many contributors, making it an essential resource for anyone studying at ESI-SBA.
 Special thanks goes to the contributors below: